 - Students can apply for an assistantship if they haven't been accepted into Naropa;

-however, students must be accepted and have a FAFSA before we can offer them a GA
+however, students must be accepted before we can offer them a GA award

 - Returning students must have a cumulative GPA of 3.5

-- Receiving more than one institutional scholarship (including a GA scholarship) could
+- Receiving more than one institutional form of aid (including a GA) could affect your

-affect your eligibility for, or the amounts of, other forms of aid, including scholarship
+eligibility for, or the amounts of, other forms of aid, including scholarship awards

 - If you are awarded a GA and you have already requested the maximum in the Grad PLUS